 Berlin is today an enjoyable city, full of interesting places to visit and things to do, and its urban configuration, so strikingly bound to the Wall and its history – unlike all other capital cities in Europe, Berlin is lacking a true ‘city center’ – with the passing of time is becoming more uniform.
 Differences between the two sides, once obvious, now tend to vanish, at least in the most seen parts of the city, with new buildings, fashionable shops and malls, stately hotels and governmental buildings rising where once the Wall had created barren flat areas, not restored for long from the ruins of WWII.
 Obviously, nothing bad in this process, which also makes Berlin one of the most lively places in Europe in terms of architecture.

 The grim atmosphere of the Cold War years can still be breathed in many places in town especially in the former East Berlin, but even close to the few memorials of the Wall scattered over the urban territory it’s hard to imagine how it really felt like being there when the border could not be crossed.
 If you want more evocative places, you should look somewhere else.

-The following photographs were taken during an exploration of some of these sites in summer 2015 and winter 2016.
-The exposition follows a south-northern direction along the former Inner Border.
+The following photographs were taken during an exploration of some of these sites in summer 2015, winter 2016 and summer 2021.
+The exposition follows a southern-northern direction along the former Inner Border.

 Navigate this post – Click on links to scroll